elijahcarrel/a-mixtape-from-me/README.md

 ## Contributing

 Contributions are welcome!
 Please:

 - Fork the repo and create a feature branch.
 - Submit PRs against `main`.
-- Ensure your code passes linting and tests (CI will check automatically).
+- Ensure your code passes linting, formatting, and tests (CI will check automatically).
 - Follow the project's coding conventions (see `.cursor/rules/` for detailed guidelines).
 - Run `npm run gen-all` after making backend changes to regenerate artifacts.
+- Run `npm run frontend-format-fix` to ensure consistent code formatting.
 - Be kind and constructive in code reviews.

 ---